 When you conduct this simple review of your marketing activities and results, what should you be looking for?
 What are the signs that things aren’t going in the right direction?

-The first thing you look at are your results of your current activities.
-If your marketing activities aren’t driving inbound leads and sales, then we need to determine why.
+First look at whether your marketing activities are driving inbound leads and sales.
+If not, then we need to determine why.

 Tracking your results helps you understand how each marketing activity is contributing to your success.
 You can make informed decisions about whether to continue with what you are doing or try something else.
 For each marketing activity, answer the following questions:

-- Does the activity help your business achieve its marketing goals?
+- Does the activity help your business achieve its goals?

 - Has the activity resulted in new leads, brand visibility or sales?